London Summer Internship

 Students will receive 4 units of elective credit for their internship.

-As part of your International Programs Application in Wavenet, you will be directed to an Internship Application Form to complete.
+As part of your International Programs Application in Wavenet, you will be directed to a Supplemental Internship Application Form.
+Please complete the form along with your application.

 In addition to the normal International Programs application criteria, your acceptance into an internship program will also take the following things into consideration: